Ma-ctrl-dot/PI4J-Arduino-I2C-Connection/README.md

 So in my case i put a cheap Logic-Level-Converter-PCB between the two devices to prevent them from destroying.
 But for prototyping it is also possible to use a relais and switch the 3.3V from the Raspberry pi to the Trigger-GPIO.

 Wiring:
-Arduino:    Raspberry Pi:
-SDA         SDA
+Arduino Pin SDA --> Raspberry Pi Pin SDA
-SCL         SCL
+Arduino Pin SCL --> Raspberry Pi Pin SCL
-GND         GND
+Arduino Pin GND --> Raspberry Pi Pin GND
-D3          GPIO 25
+Arduino Pin D3  --> Raspberry Pi GPIO 25

 I hope i could help you with my code-example.
 If you have any suggestions to improve my code please commit/contact Thank you very much!